-Pharyngitis, with swelling of the throat, gray or whitish exudation

-(spots or pustules); as second remedy.
+Pharyngitis, with swelling of the throat, gray or whitish exudation (spots or pustules); as second remedy.

-Phlegm, mucus, discharge of, from any eavity lined with a mucous membrane, such as bronchi, throat, nasal cavity, vagina, etc., must be treated with this remedy when the secretion is milky white, thick or slimy.
-It reduces the plastic exudation or waste matter there, accumulating for want of this cell-salt, thus restoring normal function.
+Phlegm, mucus, discharge of, from any cavity lined with a mucous membrane, such as bronchi, throat, nasal cavity, vagina, &c., must be treated with this remedy when the secretion is milky white, thick, or slimy.
+It reduces the plastic exudation or wastematter there, accumulating for want of this cell-salt, thus restoring normal function.